k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{dataPlatform}/{schema}/datasets`

-The API retrieves a list of datasets that belong to the latest versions of the specified data platform and schema.
+The API retrieves a list of datasets that belong to the **latest** version of the specified data platform and schema.
 This API and it is available starting from V8.3.

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{dataPlatform}/{schema}/{dataset}/fields`

-The API retrieves a list of fields that belong to the latest versions of the specified data platform, schema and dataset.
+The API retrieves a list of fields that belong to the **latest version** of the specified data platform, schema and dataset.
 This API and it is available starting from V8.3.

 ## Build Catalog Artifacts